-This paper examines the typology of the ordering of contrastive elements.
-It is shown first that languages including English, French, Italian, Japanese and Georgian ban a contrastively focused object from preceding a contrastive topic subject.
+This article examines the typology of the ordering of contrastive elements.
+It is shown first that languages including English, French, Italian, Japanese, and Georgian ban a contrastively focused object from preceding a contrastive topic subject.
 It is further observed that among these languages, only English and French allow a contrastively focused subject to precede a contrastive topic object.
-In order to explain this typology, an extended version of Contiguity Theory is proposed.
-The account is further compared with some other potential alternative accounts and argued to be a more desirable account than them, with some additional empirical virtues.
+To explain this typology, an extended version of Contiguity Theory is proposed.
+The account is also compared with some potential alternative accounts and argued to be more desirable, with additional empirical virtues.

 This content is only available as a PDF.